Practical training support for the every day dog.

 -

 The relationship between you and your dog is the foundation upon which all of your training efforts are built.
+Our goal is to have a dog who chooses to stay engaged with us, even when life is distracting.

 How we interact with our animals in daily life, as well as the training methods we choose to use, can influence what kind of relationship we have with the animal.